-The assessment of the external stakeholders was supplemented by the analysis of the investment policies of 20 large SRI and traditional investors, the results of opinion polls conducted by Eurobarometer involving a sample of over 114,000 people in Europe, and the analysis of a survey conducted with the sustainability managers of roughly 190 multinational companies.
+The assessment of the external stakeholders7 was supplemented by the analysis of the investment policies of 20 large SRI and traditional investors, the results of opinion polls conducted by Eurobarometer involving a sample of over 114,000 people in Europe, and the analysis of a survey conducted with the sustainability managers of roughly 190 multinational companies.
 Furthermore, about 1,700 company reports, 2,600 rules and bills of law, 4,000 articles published online and over 108 million tweets published between April and October 2019 were analysed using Artificial Intelligence technology and computational linguistics with the support of a specialised provider;

-processing of the Group materiality matrix, previously discussed by the Governance and Sustainability Committee and the Board of Statutory Auditors, and then approved by the Board of Directors
+• processing of the Group materiality matrix, previously discussed by the Governance and Sustainability Committee and the Board of Statutory Auditors, and then approved by the Board of Directors

 Considered the context changed following the crisis triggered by the Covid-19 pandemic, in 2020 the Generali top management reviewed the current relevance of mega trends that were resulted from the materiality analysis carried out the year before.
 It confirmed that materiality analysis, still considering it an effective synthesis of the priority corporate and social challenges for the years to come.
 There was just a limited number of changes compared to the results from the analysis carried out in 2019: the mega trend Pandemics and extreme events was moved to cluster 1, that currently includes two other priorities for the benefit of a greater focus: Climate change and Ageing and new welfare.
 The mega trends Digital revolution and cybersecurity and Geopolitical and financial instability were moved to cluster 2, as well as the mega trend Biodiversity degradation due to its increasing relevance.
-In November 2020, the Board of Directors approved these updates together with a more immediate representation of the materiality analysis, that gives better evidence to the distribution of the mega trends within the three priority clusters, that determine the Group's approach for their management.
-We confirmed mega trends also for 2021, taking into account the perspective of the double materiality: we assessed the potential impact each mega trend can have on the Group and how megatrend can be influenced by the Group, also through its value chain.
+In November 2020, the Board of Directors approved these updates together with a more immediate representation of the materiality analysis, that gives better evidence to the distribution of the mega trends also for 2021, taking into account the perspective of the double materiality: we assessed the potential impact each mega trend can have on the Group and how megatrend can be influenced by the Group, also through its value chain.
 Belonging to one of the three priority clusters determines the Group's approach for its management and reporting.